 Sibon Phiri from United Legal Access provides an introduction for students to equality, diversity and inclusion, including unconscious bias issues.

-This video introduces the partners in the Litigants in Person Support Strategy, includes guidance on how to refer to Advocate, explains what Support Through Court does, and gives an introduction AdviceNow resources.
+This video introduces the partners in the Litigants in Person Support Strategy, includes guidance on how to refer to Advocate, explains what Support Through Court does, and gives an introduction to AdviceNow resources.